DMomot/AgentsPool/DEPLOY.md

-# PrimeAgents Deployment Guide
+# AgentsPool Deployment Guide

-This guide explains how to deploy PrimeAgents on Railway.
+This guide explains how to deploy AgentsPool on Railway.

 ## Prerequisites